1925 Tri-State tornado: Appearances and behavior

+Validity of track length

 There has long been uncertainty as to whether the originally recognized reports of a 219 mi path over 3.5 hours represent a single continuous tornado or multiple independently tracking tornadoes belonging to a tornado family.
-Because of the scarcity of verifiable meteorological data from the time of the event and the apparent absence of any record of a tornado having approached this path length and duration in the years since, doubts have been raised about the plausibility of the conclusion that a single tornado was responsible for them.
+Because of the scarcity of verifiable meteorological data from the time of the event and the apparent absence of any record of a tornado having neared this path length and duration in the years since, doubts have been raised about the plausibility of the conclusion that a single tornado was responsible for them.
 To date no definitive conclusion has been reached and a complete understanding of what occurred remains unachieved.

 Modern meteorological theory regarding tornado and supercell morphology and dynamics suggests that a single tornado lasting for such a duration is highly improbable.
 Several other historical accounts of very long track (VLT) tornadoes have subsequently been determined to be the product of tornado families (notably the Charleston-Mattoon, Illinois tornado family of May 1917 and the Woodward, Oklahoma tornado family of April 1947).
 In more recent years, some VLT tornadoes and supercells have indeed occurred, with 12 tornadoes exceeding 100 mi path lengths from 1980 to 2012, and 60 since 1950.
-Yet the high-end estimates of the tri-state tornado path length are still far longer than the nearest verified VLT tornado.
+Yet the high-end estimates of the Tri-State Tornado's path length are still far longer than the nearest verified VLT tornado.
 No single factor accounts for the exceptional path length and duration, though the fast forward motion of the tornado, which averaged 59 mph, may have translated to more distance covered.